mvolkmann/blog/src/neovim.md

 To scroll down and up, press `ctrl-d` and `ctrl-u`.
 TODO: Is there a way to scroll by full pages?

+To execute an arbitrary shell command without leaving lazygit, press `:`.
+This opens a dialog where a shell command can be entered.
+Press `return` to execute it.
+The output temporarily replaces the lazygit UI.
+Press `return` again to return to lazygit.

 #### Status Section

 The "Status" section shows the repository name and the current branch.